openresty/lua-resty-core/lib/ngx/req.md

 request.
-It works similarly as [ngx.req.set_header](https://github.com/openresty/lua-nginx-module#ngxreqset_header), with the exception that when the header already exists, the specified value(s) will be appended instead of overriden.
+It works similarly as [ngx.req.set_header](https://github.com/openresty/lua-nginx-module#ngxreqset_header), with the exception that when the header already exists, the specified value(s) will be appended instead of overridden.

 The first argument `header_name` must be a non-empty string.